Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Abstract

 \section{Abstract}

 Large language models (LLMs), despite their impressive performance across a wide range of tasks, often struggle to balance two competing objectives in open-ended text generation: fostering diversity and creativity while preserving logical coherence.
 Existing truncated sampling techniques, including temperature scaling, top-$p$ (nucleus) sampling, and min-$p$ sampling, aim to manage this trade-off.
 However, they exhibit limitations, particularly in the effective incorporation of the confidence of the model into the corresponding sampling strategy.
 For example, min-$p$ sampling relies on a single top token as a heuristic for confidence, eventually underutilizing the information of the probability distribution.
-Toward effective incorporation of the confidence of the model, in this paper, we present \textbf{\textit{top-H}} decoding.
+To effectively incorporate the model confidence, this paper presents \textbf{\textit{top-H}} decoding.
 We first establish the theoretical foundation of the interplay between creativity and coherence in truncated sampling by formulating an \textbf{entropy-constrained minimum divergence} problem.
 We then prove this minimization problem to be equivalent to an \textbf{entropy-constrained mass maximization} (ECMM) problem, which is NP-hard.
 Finally, we present top-H decoding, a computationally efficient greedy algorithm to solve the ECMM problem.
 Extensive empirical evaluations demonstrate that top-H outperforms the state-of-the-art (SoTA) alternative of min-$p$ sampling by up to $\mathbf{25.63}\%$ on creative writing benchmarks, while maintaining robustness on question-answering datasets such as GPQA, GSM8K, and MT-Bench.
 Additionally, an \textit{LLM-as-judge} evaluation confirms that top-H indeed produces coherent outputs even at higher temperatures, where creativity is especially critical.
 In summary, top-H advances SoTA in open-ended text generation and can be \textit{easily integrated} into creative writing applications.
 The code is available at \href{https://github.com/ErfanBaghaei/Top-H-Decoding}{https://github.com/ErfanBaghaei/Top-H-Decoding}.